Albania

 Berat

-Known as the 2400 year old museum city Berat is a UNESCO protected site located just over 100km from Tirana.
+Known as the 2400 year old museum city Berat is a UNESCO protected site just over 100km from Tirana.
 This tiny castle city is a fabulous place to explore Albanian history and culture.

 The Blue Eye